sunjh22/CNVPipe/README.md

 CNV regions.
 I am not sure it is the problem of `cnvfilter` or it is due to SNP calling, I will try using `GATK` to call SNPs from 30X data and check again.
 Use one sample to test first.

-## 12. Evaluate performance in simulation data
+## 12. Evaluate performance on simulation data

 Construct ground truth set: we have two truth set when simulating data - one is CNV, the other is SV, two types in SV - Deletion and TandemDup should also be considered as CNV, so we need to merge